 In episode 27, we introduced a new segment at the end of our book discussion episodes: Mike And Tom Recommend, aka The MATRs.

 This segment, probably the most beloved segment in show history, is our attempt to improve your lives just a little bit via the power of suggestion.
 Suggestions range from essays we think you should read to foods we think you should eat to ways to conduct yourself in public places.
+Please don’t try to figure out any particular logic to the episode numbers, or how, when and why recommend things on the episodes that we do.

 Scroll down to browse the archive of our past recommendations, listed in chronological order, and be sure to actually listen to the episode so you can hear the rationale for our picks: